-Swiping will allow you to move the position of an enlarged cropped section

-- Press the directional pad left or right as needed - The metering field is moved with the cropped section.
+- Swiping will allow you to move the position of an enlarged cropped section - or - Press the directional pad left or right as needed

 ACCESSING ASSIST FUNCTIONS

 In the image at the bottom left, the position and zoom level of the displayed cropped section is shown.
 The cropped section displayed can also be unenlarged.
 The most recently used zoom level is used each time assist functions are accessed.